-The Violence Against Women Act, a very important federal law that helps protect the lives and well being of men, women, and children has expired under the Trump administration and needs to be reinstated.
+The Violence Against Women Act—a very important federal law that helps protect the lives and well being of men, women, and children—has expired under the Trump administration and needs to be reinstated.
 The law was created in order to protect the lives of people who are at risk of being battered or killed by others, and it is very important for our society.

-The Violence Against Women Act is a federal law within the United States.
-It was passed on September 13, 1994 with bipartisan support, and it was signed by President Bill Clinton.
+The Violence Against Women Act was a federal law within the United States.
+It was passed on September 13, 1994, with bipartisan support, and it was signed by President Bill Clinton.
 This law meant that 1.6 billion dollars was allocated towards prosecuting and investigating violent crimes against women.
 The office of Senator Joe Biden drafted the Violence Against Women Act and it was co-written by Democrat Louise Slaughter, a Representative from New York.
 The Act was authorized by both political parties in 2000 under Bill Clinton and again in 2005 when it was signed by George W. Bush.
 It was also reauthorized in 2013 under the Obama administration.
 However, it expired on December 21, 2018 during the government shutdown.
 On a temporary basis, it was reinstated on January 25, 2019.
 It expired again on February 15, 2019.
-Despite the fact that the law is titled "Violence Against Women Act" it is gender neutral and provides coverage for male victims also.
+Despite the fact that the law is titled "Violence Against Women Act," it is gender neutral and provides coverage for male victims as well.

 V.A.W.A. is one of the most effective pieces of Legislation enacted to end domestic violence, dating violence, sexual assault, and stalking." - The A.C.L.U. in its Letter to the Senate Judiciary Committee Regarding the Violence Against Women Act of 2005

 Congress funded many different grants through the Office on Violence Against Women, which is located within the Department of Justice.

 - Engaging Men and Youth Prevention

 - Safe Havens Project